ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtableschemas.png)
 3. find and right click node "Public"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablepublic.png)
-3. it will show context menu like image bellow
+3. it will show context menu like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablepubliccontextmenu.png)
 4. find and click "Restore" on context menu
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablecontextmenurestore.png)
-5. it will show the Restore dialog like image bellow
+5. it will show the Restore dialog like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablecontextmenudialogrestore.png)
 6. click icon folder on field filename that are located on Restore Dialog
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablecontextmenudialogrestoreiconfolder.png)